 Expert Help Through the National Radon Defense Network

 The National Radon Defense network works with mitigation experts throughout North America to learn more about how these systems work and how they can best be installed.
 They use premier methods to seal off slabs, depressurize areas beneath buildings and stop harmful vapors from seeping into indoor air.

 Because Blackburn Foundation Repair works with the National Radon Defense network, we have the knowledge and experience that you need to give you peace of mind that the job is being done correctly.
 You can trust us with any size job and can rest assured that dangerous radon gases and VOCs will no longer be in your indoor air once your vapor mitigation system is successfully installed.

-Contact Blackburn Basement Systems of South Dakota, Nebraska and Wyoming today at 1 (800) 392-3389 to learn more about soil vapor extraction, vapor intrusion mitigation systems and radon testing.
+Contact Blackburn Foundation Repair of South Dakota, Nebraska and Wyoming today at 1 (800) 392-3389 to learn more about soil vapor extraction, vapor intrusion mitigation systems and radon testing.
 We also offer free estimates at no obligation to you.